material-motion/material-motion/specifications/README.md

 Provide two categories of educational material: **using** material motion and **extending** material motion.

+Using material motion will target app creators.

+Extending material motion will target director/motion creators.

 ## Knowledge iceberg

 The following diagram shows the required amount of knowledge for each group.